How to Protect Your Business' Intellectual Property

 Industrial Designs

-- The IPO shall conduct a formality examination of the application.
+- The IPO shall conduct a formal examination of the application.

-- You have to pay the basic filing fees for design registrations of around Php 3,030 before getting the certificate of registration.
+- You must pay the basic filing fees for design registrations of around Php 3,030 before getting the registration certificate.

 Geographical Indication